filecoin-project/lotus-docs/content/en/storage-providers/setup/prerequisites.md

 ## Optional prerequisites

-These prerequisites are optional and can be used on case by case basis.
+These prerequisites are optional and can be used on a case by case basis.
 Please make sure to understand the use case before performing these steps.

 ### Install extra dependencies

-This step is only if you are running an Nvidia GPU and would prefer to use OpenCL instead of CUDA.
-Please note that Cuda is after than OpenCL for sealing and proving workload.
+This step is only necessary if you are running an Nvidia GPU and would prefer to use OpenCL instead of CUDA.
+Please note that Cuda is recommended over OpenCL for sealing and proving workload.
 Most Linux distributions contain this package in their package manager:

 ```shell
 sudo apt update -y && sudo apt install -y nvidia-opencl-icd -y